ziyux/AFE/README.md

 # AFE

 This program aims at automatically extract features in fomulation form for predictive modeling.
-Our preprint paper can be viewed from: https://www.aaai.org/AAAI21Papers/AAAI-8963.XiangZ.pdf
+Our preprint paper can be viewed from: [Physics-constrained Automatic Feature Engineering for Predictive Modeling in Materials Science](https://www.aaai.org/AAAI21Papers/AAAI-8963.XiangZ.pdf)

 # Usage